TGRCdev/nix-garrys-mod/FAQ.md

 ```

 Thus, any file that exists in the data directory will mask the same file within the Nix store's `garrysmod` directory.

+NOTE: `garrysmod/data`, `garrysmod/cache` and `steam_cache` are special cases.
+They are symlinked directly to the data directory's respective directories after the fake directory has been fully clobbered.